 Here are some of the most common plumbing issues to look for in older houses:

-1. Galvanized Piping Galvanized piping is most commonly found in homes built before the 1960s.
-They are made of iron and covered with a layer of zinc--this can erode over time and cause issues if left unresolved.
+Galvanized piping is most commonly found in homes built before the 1960s.
+They are made of iron and covered with a layer of zinc–this can erode over time and cause issues if left unresolved.
 Besides the pipes being old and outdated, they are also prone to corrosion, which can impact your water pressure in a very negative manner.
 Furthermore, you may notice that your water has a strange color.
 This is due to iron being released through the pipes.

 3. Lead Service Lines